 Throughout the 2022 program, STEMEd for Girls was marketed on AAUW’s social media platforms, generating almost 500K impressions.
 We reached thousands of girls and caregivers, including many people of color: 26.3% of registrants were Black/African American, 17.2% were South Asian, 14.2% were Latina, 9.8% were East Asian, 6.7% were multi-racial, 2.5% were Arab or Chaldean, and 1.4% were Native American or Pacific Islander.
 About a quarter of the girls (24.2%) were in 12th grade, and another quarter (25.1%) were in 11th grade.

 Participants were joined by a total of 13 STEM “Ambassadors”—a diverse group of women scientists and educators who received AAUW Fellowships or Grants.
 These STEM leaders shared their insight, advice and experiences.
 The girls had lots of questions for them, and the discussions between participants and STEM Ambassadors remained a popular feature of the program.

 In addition to the accessing resources and communities fostered by AAUW, participants also engaged in activities facilitated by a variety of STEM organizations.The girls particularly enjoyed learning about electronics and programming using the STEM Lingo kit.

 AAUW’s STEM team is excited about growing our support of girls interested in STEM and their caregivers.
-We’ll share more guidance and information throughout the 2022-23 academic year.
-To learn more and get involved, visit our STEMEd for Girls Learning Management space and Discord server.
+Click here to view our STEMEd For Girls 2023 Schedule and register for our upcoming STEMEd For Girls series.
 Also be sure to follow AAUW on Facebook, Twitter, LinkedIn and Instagram for updates.